ruslanmv/ruslanmv.github.io/_posts/2022-08-15-Generate-video-from-text-with-Artificial-Intelligence.md

 The technique is based on generative adversarial network (GAN) is a machine learning (ML) model in which two neural networks compete with each other to become more accurate in their predictions.

-What we are going to to is create a pipeline that will convert a long text into small sentences that from them will create several pictures which later is processed to create a video with subtitles and synthetic voice.
+What we are going to create a pipeline that will convert a long text into small sentences that from them will create several pictures which later is processed to create a video with subtitles and synthetic voice.

  The story is summarized using DistillBART model.
 Then, then it is generated the images by using Dalle-mini and create subtitles with speech by using  gTTS  (Google Text-to-Speech).
 These are generated as a video.